 Second-row seating is comfortable and well appointed.

-The air conditioning system was designed to supply four climate control zones with 28 vents located throughout the cabin.
+The air conditioning system supplies four climate-control zones with 28 vents located throughout the cabin.
 First- and second-row passengers have individual controls, so they can stay comfortable if one side of the vehicle is exposed to the sun.
 The fan has seven speeds.

 To drive a Land Cruiser is to feel secure and in command.
 Especially on long trips, the Land Cruiser is relaxing to drive.

-Find Reverse, and the back-up camera displays what's behind you on the navigation screen.
+Find Reverse, and the back-up camera displays on the navigation screen what's behind you.
 It's a welcome option, helping to make this SUV easier to park and safer for kids to play around.

 In everyday driving, the Land Cruiser feels and behaves just like any other well appointed, full-size SUV.
 Civilized ride quality is achieved by use of coil-over spring-and-shock combinations in the front, and a four-link/coil spring setup in the rear.
-There is more travel at the rear than in the previous generation, which translates into better ride quality for passengers closer to the rear axle.
+There is a fair amount of travel at the rear, which translates into decent ride quality for passengers closer to the rear axle.

 Steering, a rack-and-pinion setup, feels light at low speeds, which aids in maneuvering and parking.
 Because it is a variable-ratio system, at higher speeds it feels solid and progressive, not twitchy in any sense, with a distinct return-to-center tendency.
 We found it tracked well at cruising speeds along the scenic two-lane highways heading into Yellowstone National Park.

-Driver's seating is generous and relaxing.
-If you get tired of one position, as we did after a few hours, the seat/wheel adjustability allowed us to rotate through a variety of driving postures.
-Because of a 24.6 gallon fuel capacity, theoretical range is somewhere between 320 and 440 miles per tank.
+The driver's seating is generous and relaxing.
+If you get tired of one position, as we did after a few hours, the seat and wheel adjustability allowed us to rotate through a variety of driving postures.
+Because of a 24.6-gallon fuel capacity, theoretical range is somewhere between 320 and 440 miles per tank.